Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-Please guide us if we need guidance, and we thank you enough.
-So grateful that we have you in our lives forever.
+Please guide us if we need guidance.
+We’re so grateful to have you in our lives forever.

 00:35:08:05 - 00:35:25:06